Oedogonium: Etymology

-History of Knowledge
+Discovery

 Oedogonium species were first reported in the late 19th century by Hilse (1860), Gołowin (1964), Kirchner (1878), Kozłowski (1895) and Gutwiński (1897).
-Hilse was a Polish phycologist who studied freshwater systems in hopes of learning more about microorganisms and how they interacted with their environment.
-Along with Oedogonium, Hilse is also credited with the discovery and classification of many diatoms.
-Mrozińska was the first to exam this group in terms of morphology, ecology and distribution and in his time described more than 400 species – mainly from southern Poland.
+Mrozińska was the first to examine the genus in terms of morphology, ecology and distribution and described more than 400 species, mainly from southern Poland.

-In 1900, German scientist K.E.
-Hirn wrote a monograph concerning his finding of a new taxon, to which he promptly gave the name Oedogoniaceen – now Oedogonium.
+In 1900, Hirn wrote a monograph concerning his finding of a new taxon, to which he gave the name Oedogoniaceen.
 This paper was published and translated 60 years later.
-Hirn discovered Oedogonium in a ditch, appearing from June – October, but not much else is known as this was his only published contribution and he died in 1907 (7 years following his discovery).
-Since this 1900 monograph, this taxon has been vital in ongoing studies regarding biosorption of heavy metals – particularly lead – from fresh water ecosystems.
-Identification of species within Oedogonium is extremely difficult since I.D. factors are mainly based on reproductive characters, and very rarely are species in this genus discovered in their reproductive state.
-For the most part they exist in a filamentous form.
+Hirn discovered Oedogonium in a ditch, appearing from June – October.

-In 1991 a paper by Mrozińska presented a new taxonomic classification of the genus Oedogonium and a proposed division into two sections: I. Monospermatozoideae and II.
+In 1991, a paper by Mrozińska presented a new taxonomic classification of the genus Oedogonium, and a proposed division into two sections: I. Monospermatozoideae and II.
 Dispermatozoideae.
 These sections were based on the different number of spermatozoids the antheridial (male sex organ containing) cell expresses.
-This classification is not widely accepted, as it still requires support through further studies.
+This classification is not widely accepted.